 - The ratio of trained crowd managers to occupants shall be permitted to be reduced where, in the opinion of the authority having jurisdiction (AHJ), the existence of an approved, supervised automatic sprinkler system and the nature of the event warrant.
 For the purpose of this document the AHJ would be a State of Vermont Fire Marshal or his/her designee.

 Training shall be provided through the Environmental, Health & Safety Department on a regular basis.
-The training program consists of classroom training and completion of a written exam.

 Anyone approved by the College may take the training and be certified.
 The approval may come from the Department of Public Safety, EH&S or any Department Manager/Chair.
 Records of certified crowd managers will be retained by EHS and maintained in the College training database.